 • Li Zongren & Bai Chongxi's debacle in native Guangxi Province could be attributable to one important factor: the so-called steel army of 7th Corps had dissipated once they returned to hometown, similar to the dissipation of Bai Lang [white wolf] banditry once they returned to native Henan province from Shenxi-Gansu provinces in early republican years.

 • Li Zongren, knowing nothing about George Marshall's trickery, was used by the Chinese Communists and pro-communist Americans as the so-called 'democratic' force to replace Chiang Kai-shek.
 As disclosed by the documents at the George Marshall foundation, George Marshall, possibly the most hideous agent working on behalf of Stalin and the Soviet Union, saved the ass of the Chinese Communists with a threat to withhold the economic aid that was supposedly coming from the U.S. export-import bank, which never materialized.
 G Marshall, from 1946 to 1948, repeatedly probed numerous Chinese officials and generals as to who could be Chiang's successor.
-The U.S. Department of State, run by Russian agents, were repeatedly sending out rumors about getting a succesor for Chiang.
-Li Zongren certainly fell into American trap by going to a meeting with President Truman.
-Before that, Li Zongren, without understanding the motive of American manipulations of Chinese politics as well as Comintern/Russian takeover of the US government, had written a letter of criticism against Chiang Kai-shek, which was incorporated into Acheson's White Paper as 'evidence'.
-After United States, controlled by Republican Dwight David Eisenhower, re-instated the policy of support for Chiang Kai-shek in Dec 1952, Li Zongren had colluded with Mao Bangchu in avenging on Chiang Kai-shek by continuing to claim his "official presidency" of the Republic of China while not recognizing that the United States government was purely pragmatic in discerning the utility of leaders of foreign countries, not excluding the case of Saddam Hussein.
-The flipflop in the instigation and betrayal of Wu Guozhen and Sun Liren should serve as a caution to any future Chinese statesmen.
+The U.S. Department of State, run by the Russian agents, were repeatedly sending out rumors about getting a successor for Chiang.
+Li Zongren certainly fell into the American trap by going to a meeting with President Truman.
+Before that, Li Zongren, without understanding the motive of American manipulation of Chinese politics as well as the Comintern/Russian takeover of the US government, had written a letter of criticism against Chiang Kai-shek, which was incorporated into Acheson's China White Paper as 'evidence'.
+After the United States, controlled by Republican Dwight David Eisenhower, re-instated the policy of support for Chiang Kai-shek in Dec 1952, Li Zongren had colluded with Mao Bangchu in avenging on Chiang Kai-shek by continuing to claim his "official presidency" of the Republic of China while not recognizing that the United States government was purely pragmatic in discerning the utility of leaders of foreign countries, not excluding the case of Saddam Hussein.
+Mao Bangchu, a former airforce official, was a fugitive in Mexico for his collusion with his White-woman mistress-secretary in embezzlement of the funds of the Republic of China.
+Li Zongren of course believed in Mao Bangchu's 'innocence'.
+The flipover in the instigation and betrayal of Wu Guozhen and Sun Liren should serve as a caution to any future Chinese statesmen.
 All in all, nobody could escape from the spider-web knit by the powerful hands.

 • The National Revolutionary Army (NRA) of the Republic of China Entering H.K.